-(iii) Bonds:
+(iii) Bonds

-The investment in the bonds of VCFs, if any, should be valued as per prudential norms for classification, valuation and operation of investment portfolio by banks issued by RBI from time to time.
+The investment in the bonds of VCFs, if any, should be valued as per prudential norms for classification, valuation and operation of investment port-folio by FIs issued by RBI from time to time.

 3. Risk Weight and capital charge for market risk for exposures in VCFs